gatsbyjs/gatsby/docs/docs/themes/building-themes.md

 }
 ```

-Next, create an `index.js` entrypoint that serves as a noop:
+Next, create an `index.js` entrypoint that serves as a noop (an empty function):

 ```js:title=index.js
 // noop